-Designed with gel grid to cradle pressure points for side sleepers, including hips and shoulders.
+Designed with a gel grid to cradle pressure points for side sleepers, including hips and shoulders.
 Made with non-toxic and hypoallergenic foam.
-Durable bottom layer holds up well and is sag-resistant.
-Excellent ordering and customer service experiences.
+Conforms to your body, allowing you to get comfortable regardless of the position you sleep in.
+Regulates temperature well.

 Some reports that the gel grid compresses or flattens sooner than expected.

 After going through an intensive research process to narrow down our short list of top products in this space, we tested most of our top five — the Saatva Classic Mattress, the Casper Wave Hybrid Mattress, and the Nectar Memory Foam Mattress — to be sure that these products are worth your time.
 Guided by experts, we spend hours looking into the factors that matter and test to verify manufacturer claims.

 Is your mattress conducive to a good night’s sleep, or do you toss and turn every night?
 Finding a mattress that provides comfort, durability, and affordability can be somewhat of a balancing act.
 What’s more, mattress manufacturers routinely introduce new technologies to lure customers away from the competition.
 It can be tough to separate hype from reality.